okansavas/okansavas/README.md

 # 👋 Hi, I'm Okan Savas

 🎓 Currently completing a certified Weiterbildung in **Data Science & AI** at Hochschule Hannover
-🧪 Professional background in QA Testing & Automation, with hands-on experience ensuring software quality
+🧪 Background in QA Testing & Automation, with hands-on experience ensuring software quality
 🔁 Experiencing into Data Science / Data Engineering with a strong foundation in Python libraries
 🌍 Based in Hannover, open to remote/hybrid roles